 1) Try to keep a routine.
 Have a family meeting and look at the calendar together to make a routine.
-Include your child in choosing activities and even let him choose the color of pen or marker that you’ll write with on the calendar.
-Post a list of daily schedules and chores with check off boxes.
+Include your child in choosing activities and even let him choose the color of the pen or marker that you’ll write with on the calendar.
+Post a list of daily schedules and chores with check-off boxes.
 Schedule new activities well ahead of time and be sure to prepare for them.

 2) Make a parade with homemade instruments.
 Visit our Music Fun Pinterest Board for ideas on how to make your own instruments out of paper plates, oat containers, and paper towel rolls.
 Marching to different rhythms is a fun way to receive proprioceptive input and body coordination.

 3) Give your child a treasure hunt list with items such as a butterfly, cloud shaped like a certain animal, or sound of a certain bird’s chirp.
 This should be a multi-sensory treasure hunt involving eyes, ears, touch, and smell.
 Using sight, smell, and sound as well as fine motor makes an awesome scavenger hunt!

 Read my earlier post with 5 Tips to Get Your Child OUTSIDE!